piyushprak/Weather-app/README.md

 I've made sure to use proper units (metric) and also support coordinate-based search for better accuracy.

-only used - HTML
+only used - HTML,
-            VANILLA CSS
+            VANILLA CSS ,
             JS